Last Updated:

 On the island of Bali, religion is tightly intertwined with everyday life.
 Temples and religious celebrations are plentiful.
-Locals adorn their places of work, home entrances, and street intersections with offerings called canang sari.
+And locals adorn their places of work, home entrances, and street intersections with offerings called canang sari.

 These banana leaf vessels are made on a daily basis and hold a large variety of items — everything from colorful flower petals and saffron-colored rice, to crackers, cigarettes, and coffee.
 They are set out with burning incense sticks and sprinkled with holy water several times per day.

-We heard that the Balinese spend between 25-50% of their income on such offerings.
+We heard that Balinese people spend between 25-50% of their income on such offerings.

-2 thoughts on “Photo du Jour: Balinese Canang Sari Offerings to the Gods”
+2 responses to “Photo du Jour: Balinese Canang Sari Offerings to the Gods”

 Thanks Tricia, when I was in Bali I lived watching the shop or restaurant owners make their offerings and prayers in the morning, such a spiritual way to start the day, no wonder they are peaceful people.
 Enjoy Bali, I’m sure you will absolutely love it, as I do.